cloud infrastructure

 Docker's internal DNS resolves these automatically.
 No hardcoded IPs.

-NGINX on Kubernetes in 2026: Your Options
+Kubernetes in 2026: Your NGINX Options After the Ingress Retirement

 Option 1: NGINX Gateway Fabric (Recommended)